CTV News | Federal Election 2019

 “A lot of people face barriers because of who they are.
 I’ve experienced a little bit of what that’s like and I want to build a Canada where everyone is included,” he added.

 In the Sikh faith the turban is a visible symbol of equality, unity, and humility.
 One of the articles of the faith is to leave the hair and beard uncut, or unshorn, so the turban also serves a practical purpose of covering the hair.
-But more than that, the turban is central to the identify of observant Sikhs and being asked to remove it is offensive.
+But more than that, the turban is central to the identity of observant Sikhs and being asked to remove it is offensive.

 Support for the NDP in Quebec has been eroding since Jack Layton’s Orange Wave united the province in 2011.
 Singh and his team are trying to build off Layton’s vision for the province by promoting the party as an ally to Quebecers.
 But that will not be easy, since he is openly opposed to Bill 21, which is extremely popular in the province.